la2050/archive/_projects/2016/changing-lives-through-jobs-create-a-secondchance-for-l-a-through-employment.md

   ["Money ","Volunteers","Advisors/board members","Staff
   ","Publicity/awareness","Infrastructure (building/space/vehicles
   etc.)","Education/training ","Technical infrastructure (computers etc.)"]
+project_description: >-
+  Chrysalis is the leading organization in L.A. focused on helping formerly incarcerated individuals attain self-sufficiency through work.
+Each year, through classes, supportive services, and our social enterprise “Chrysalis Enterprises” (CE), we provide comprehensive job readiness training and employment for over 600 participants in transitional jobs.
+We offer these motivated individuals, 73% of whom have a criminal background, a second chance in life when they need it most.
 project_impact: >-
   ["Gini coefficient","Jobs per capita","Unemployment (and opportunities) for the formerly incarcerated"]